 Most content shared through Clearview Social is promotional or informational content: blog posts, industry news, announcements, etc. Sometimes, however, you'll be sharing content that actually drives a direct conversion: event signups, subscriptions to a newsletter, job referrals, or even direct sales.
-When you put links to such content into a Queue, adjust the content's URL to include URL Referral Fields before sending the Queue, so that successes may be properly attributed to the user that drove the conversion.
+When you put links to such content into a Queue, adjust the content's URL to include URL Referral Tracking before sending the Queue, so that successes may be properly attributed to the user that drove the conversion.

 When you’re in the Queue Builder, there’s now a little 🔗 icon you can use to edit the actual URL that lives behind a link.

-Click this icon to bring up a window that allows you to edit the URL and add URL Referral Fields.
+Click this icon to bring up a window that allows you to edit the URL and add URL Referral Tracking.
 Everything you're going to want to do almost certainly comes after the ? in the URL.
 A full discussion of the details of how URLs work is beyond the scope of this article, but the briefest possible summary is that you're going to want to either:

 - If the URL already contains a ? and one or more parameter=value pairs, you'll want to tack &referralparameter=CLEARVIEW_FIELDNAME on to the end of those pairs.
 (The ampersand is important!)